Trade shows aren’t cheap!

 Think of your trade show presentation as your brand on steroids.
 Your brand quotient is the sum of its parts; visually, verbally and in all matters concerning style and tone, with brand messaging positioned right in front.

 Plan every aspect of your display from the banner to the giveaway to what your staff talks about so that it aligns with your purpose and cements your brand.
+Don’t just give away a thumb drive with your logo on it!
+There are many strategic, on brand ways to promote your company after the show.

 Be a Thought Leader

 - Most trade shows have speakers or panels of experts.
 One of the most effective ways of garnering thought leadership status is giving a talk on a subject you know inside and out.
 You’ll be remembered for what you say and do, and presentations often lead to new business.
+Learn more about our presentation design services here

 - Choose a topic that will help the audience in their own business.
 If you can teach them one important thing, they will never forget you.
 Share your knowledge.